 In the storm of worldwide economic meltdown it is the poorest who have the most to lose.
 The progress of poor countries towards the Millennium Development Goals risks being swept away by reductions in social spending because of the global recession.

 This weekend leaders from 20 nations, the European Commission, the International Monetary Fund (IMF) and the World Bank will gather at an emergency G20 meeting in Washington to discuss the global financial crisis.
+President Kgalema Motlanthe will be the only African leader attending and will be accompanied by Finance Minister Trevor Manuel.

 Some have dubbed the meeting Bretton Woods II, as it is expected to change international financing institutions as we know them.